Miami Ohio vs Buffalo Prediction — AI Finds CAN'T MISS CFB Lines & Props (Nov 19)

 Miami Ohio vs Buffalo Prop Picks (AI)

-Remi is pouring through tons of data on each team.
-In fact, anytime the RedHawks and Bulls play there’s always several intriguing observations to key in on.
-Not to mention games played at UB Stadium in Nov can often follow normal, predictable patterns.
+Remi is pouring through tons of stats on each line.
+In fact, anytime the RedHawks and Bulls play there’s always several intriguing trends to key in on.
+Not to mention games played at UB Stadium in Nov can often follow normal, predictable betting trends.

 Miami Ohio vs Buffalo Prediction (AI)

-Remi, our AI sports algorithm, has been pouring over millions of data from every past game between the RedHawks and Bulls and using recursive machine learning and impressive AI to examine the data to a single cover probability.
+Remi, our AI sports genius, has been pouring over exorbitant amounts of data from every facet between the RedHawks and Bulls and using recursive machine learning and kick-ass AI to analyze the data to a single cover probability.

-Oddly enough, we’ve seen the AI has been most keyed in on the unproportionally assigned weight human bettors tend to put on coaching factors between a RedHawks team going up against a possibly strong Bulls team.
-Trends look to say the true game analytics appear to reflect a slight lean against one Vegas line specifically.
+Remi has been most focused on the unproportionally assigned factor knucklehead sportsbettors regularly put on player performance factors between a RedHawks team going up against a possibly strong Bulls team.
+Trends look to say the true game analytics appear to reflect a slight lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our CFB AI picks for FREE now.